10 Points to Remember

 7. Satisfactory Academic Progress

 Federal regulations mandate that colleges and universities determine whether a student is maintaining satisfactory academic progress each term before he or she can receive federally-funded (Title IV) financial aid.
-Each institution has developed its own guidelines and, upon your request, a copy of BVU’s guidelines can be given to you (the policy can also be found on our web site).
+Each institution has developed its own guidelines and BVU’s guidelines can be found below (the policy can also be found on our web site).
 These conditions also apply to state aid and aid provided through Buena Vista University.

 8. Withdrawing from BVU

 This policy will assist students who feel the need to completely withdraw from the university after a semester has begun but before its conclusion.
 For a student who officially withdraws, the withdrawal date will be the earlier of the following (unless a later date can be documented):